equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 | by the idea behind it.
 I was working from home on a really crapy DSL
 | connection.
 Guess who needed to build and push 3 builds of ~100MB images that day
 | `:-/`.

+For me Docker is more than just a tool for `production`.
+For me is also a `development` tool (write application code for Docker running container via linked volume) and `test` env tool (run tests on a container) so it makes perfect sence for me to build the production Docker image on my laptop as well and then ship it when/if it works.

 All I'm saying is that there is no right or wrong.
 There is no harm in trying new automation tools and new approaches to deploying builds.
 Just always reevaluate